 The programme launched with a series of three Ideas Pools that took place in Bristol, London and Manchester in May 2017.
 These Ideas Pools were developed to: give an overview of the programme, the methods it will use and to describe how to apply to participate in the full programme.

-Entry onto the Boosting Resilience programme is by application with a deadline of noon on 22nd June.
+Entry onto the Boosting Resilience programme is by application with a deadline of Monday 3rd July.
 Please see the apply now page where you will find the application, guidelines and faqs.

 Boosting Resilience Programme

 The Boosting Resilience: Survival Skills for the New Normal programme is being designed to encourage participants to Make the most of your Creative Assets and Intellectual Property.
 It is being conceived and delivered by: